-Ziggy Ansah returns to practice and ‘is ready to battle,’ says coach Pete Carroll
+Ziggy Ansah returns to Seahawks practice and ‘is ready to battle,’ says coach Pete Carroll

 Carroll confirmed an NFL Network report that receiver David Moore has a broken humerus bone but that he should not be out long.
 Carroll called it specifically a “non-displaced fracture.’’

-Carroll said the team is “going to work with him through the 53 and count on him to be back soon,’’meaning he will be on the initial 53-man roster so that he can play this season.
-Had he gone on IR now he would not be able to return.
+Carroll said the team is “going to work with him through the 53 and count on him to be back soon,” meaning he will be on the initial 53-man roster so he can play this season.
+Had he gone on injured reserve now, he would not be able to return.
 If he is on the initial 53-man roster then he could go on IR and return in eight weeks, if needed.

 Moore projects as one of the starters in the team’s three-receiver sets along with Tyler Lockett and Jaron Brown.